agilie/AGCircularPicker/README.md

 @IBOutlet weak var circularPickerView: AGCircularPickerView!
 ```

-Then we hould define required options and setup control with it and delegate if needed
+Then we should define required options and setup control with it and delegate if needed

 ```swift
 override func viewDidLoad() {